AIrjen/OneButtonPrompt/README.md

 4. landscape - A landscape or a landscape with a building.

 5. concept - Can be a concept, such as "the X of Y", or an historical event such as "The Trojan War".
+It can also do a line from a poem or from a song.

 It mixes techniques such as prompt switching and hybrids.